serdeltomas/nn-classifier-uncertainty/project/README.md

-# Cifar10 with WRN 🌁
+# OpenMax on WRN trained on Cifar10

-This folder contains a simple Wide-ResNet implementation that can be trained on Cifar10 with SAM.
-Start the training by running `python3 train.py`
+Theres a bunch of files in here that do stuff...